 Why I'm Running

-Las Vegas has been my home now for nearly thirty years.
-My father was a firefighter and my mother sold Tupperware to make ends meet.
+Las Vegas has been my home now for nearly thirty-four years.
+When I was a child, my father was a firefighter and my mother sold Tupperware to make ends meet.
 After my father retired from the New York City Fire Department, we couldn’t afford to live in New York any longer so we moved.
 A lot.
-My parents sold our house and all of our belongs and we-- my parents, my sister and me, a dog and 3 cats!-- ended up living in an RV and traveling around the country.
+My parents sold our house and all of our belongings and we-- my parents, my sister and me, a dog and 3 cats!-- ended up living in an RV and traveling around the country.
 I attended 6 different high schools in 4 states where we lived in campgrounds and RV parks.
 When my sister and I attended Chaparral High School, we lived at the old KOA on Boulder Highway and I got my first real job at the Baskin Robbins on Desert Inn and Sandhill.

 Several years later, I was accepted at UNLV’s Boyd School of Law.
 I knew that the hard work and sacrifice law school required would allow me to provide a stable life for my daughter.
 Being able to pay my way through college and earn a law degree allowed me to get a job I love and provide for my family.
 Having those opportunities made Las Vegas my home.